nixworks/public/news/2007/11/13/README.md

 ##### Fossil
 ### [ The fossil of a new prehistoric great ape species, named "Nakalipithecus nakayamai", is discovered in Kenya. ](/news/2007/11/13/the-fossil-of-a-new-prehistoric-great-ape-species-named-nakalipithecus-nakayamai-is-discovered-in-kenya.md)
-_Context: great ape, prehistoric, fossil, Kenya, Nakalipithecus nakayamai_
+_Context: great ape, Nakalipithecus nakayamai, prehistoric, Kenya, fossil_

 ##### Turkey
 ### [ Turkish helicopters bomb several Kurdistan Workers Party positions in northern Iraq. ](/news/2007/11/13/turkish-helicopters-bomb-several-kurdistan-workers-party-positions-in-northern-iraq.md)
-_Context: Iraq, Turkey, Kurdistan Workers Party, helicopter_
+_Context: Iraq, helicopter, Kurdistan Workers Party, Turkey_

 ##### Cameroon
 ### [ 21 Cameroonian soldiers are killed by unknown attackers in the Bakassi peninsula. ](/news/2007/11/13/21-cameroonian-soldiers-are-killed-by-unknown-attackers-in-the-bakassi-peninsula.md)
-_Context: Bakassi, Cameroon_
+_Context: Cameroon, Bakassi_

 ##### Russia
 ### [ Russian President Vladimir Putin said that an overwhelming victory for United Russia in the legislative elections would give him the "moral right" to maintain a strong influence in the country. ](/news/2007/11/13/russian-president-vladimir-putin-said-that-an-overwhelming-victory-for-united-russia-in-the-legislative-elections-would-give-him-the-moral.md)
-_Context: United Russia, Russia, parliamentary elections, Vladimir Putin_
+_Context: Russia, parliamentary elections, United Russia, Vladimir Putin_

 ##### France
 ### [ In France, rail workers and Paris Mtro personnel go on strike in the first wave of public-sector strikes. ](/news/2007/11/13/in-france-rail-workers-and-paris-metro-personnel-go-on-strike-in-the-first-wave-of-public-sector-strikes.md)